yandex-cloud/geesefs/README.md

 # Configuration

 There's a lot of tuning you can do.
 Consult `geesefs -h` to view the list of options.

+# Common Issues

+## Memory Limit

+Default internal cache memory limit in GeeseFS (--memory-limit) is 1 GB.
+GeeseFS uses cache for read buffers when it needs to load data from the server.
+At the same time, default "large" readahead setting is configured to be 100 MB which is optimal for linear read performance.

+However, that means that more than 10 processes trying to read large files at the same time may exceed that memory limit by requesting more than 1000 MB of buffers and in that case GeeseFS will return ENOMEM errors to some of them.

+You can overcome this problem by either raising --memory-limit (for example to 4 GB) or lowering --read-ahead-large (for example to 20 MB).

+## Batch Forget

+The following error message in logs is harmless and occurs regularly:

+`fuse.ERROR writeMessage: no such file or directory [16 0 0 0 218 255 255 255 176 95 0 0 0 0 0 0]`

+It is caused by the lack of FUSE BatchForget operation implementation and kernel returning ENOENT when GeeseFS tries to tell it that BatchForget isn't implemented :-)

+It doesn't lead to any problems because the kernel sends additional non-batch Forget operations after an unsuccessful BatchForget.

+BatchForget will be implemented at some point in the future and then the error message will stop appearing.

+## Troubleshooting

+If you experience any problems with GeeseFS - if it crashes, hangs or does something else nasty:

+- Update to the latest version if you haven't already done it
+- Check your system log (syslog/journalctl) and dmesg for error messages from GeeseFS
+- Try to start GeeseFS in debug mode: `--debug_s3 --debug_fuse --log-file /path/to/log.txt`,
+  reproduce the problem and send it to us via Issues or any other means.

 # License